-The new specification is designed to foster awareness amongst candidates, of the need to consider sustainability and the environmental impact of their designing.
+The new specification is clear, realistic and straightforward.
+It mirrors good practice, allows students to design and make quality products and is designed to foster awareness amongst students of the need to consider sustainability and the environmental impact of their designing.

 The specification retains much of the content of the very successful previous GCSE specification.
-It continues to provide the candidates with the opportunity to design and make product(s) using a range of graphic materials.
+It continues to provide the candidates with the opportunity to design and make product(s) using a wide range of materials.
+Whilst paper/card continues to be the compulsory material for study in this multi-material specification, students must study at least one other material and are encouraged to develop an awareness of other material areas.